meese-enterprises/GitTools/README.md

 ```

-Note: This tool has no 100% guaranty to completely recover the .git repository.
-Especially if the repository has been compressed into ```pack```-files, it may fail.
+> **Note:** This tool has no 100% guarantee to completely recover the `.git` repository.
+Especially if the repository has been compressed into `pack`-files, it may fail.

 ## Extractor